unnobatroo/bachelors/README.md

 1. [Agentic AI Workflow assignment for Programming Languages.](progLangs/!exam/AgenticWorkflow-assignment)
 2. [Full-scale API with ships & ports for Python class.](python/!exams/poseidon_project)

+And other than that - learnt a lot about OOP and its design patterns - behavioural, structural, and creational.

 ## Regrets

-Not really any regrets to be honest.
-I tried to be super active, that really paid out.
-And other than that - learnt a little about OOP and design patterns.
+Not really any, to be honest.
+Tried to be super active, that really paid out in making new connections.
+Also started hitting the gym regularly!

 ## Surprises